Getting from Newcastle Airport

 The official taxi service to the airport is provided by Arrow Cars with very high prices.

-For better prices from the airport, the Uber mobile app offers a better deal and you'll pay around 25 gbp.
+For a better price from the airport, the Uber mobile app offers a better deal, with which you can pay around 30 gbp.

 Train

-There is no rail service to the airport, and the nearest station is 8 miles away in Newcastle city centre, which can be reached from the airport by underground.
+There is no rail service to the airport and the nearest station is 8 miles away in Newcastle city centre, which can be reached by underground.

 By train from Newcastle you can reach cities such as Middlesbrough, Edinburgh, Carlisle or Durham.